pravinlipne/assignments/README.md

 # Assignment 2

-There is a need co create library management system that is going to be used by library user/admin
+There is a need to create library management system that is going to be used by library user/admin

 Ask is to provide below implementation